sherCon221b/Optical-Character-Recognition-Raspberry-Pi/README.md

 # Sofware Installation

 ## Free up Space
+Given that the Raspberry OP is freshly installed with an OS, do the following:
 ### Expand File Sytem
     sudo raspi-config
 Go to _Advance Options_ and then select _A1_.